EV Week In Review: Tesla Prevails Despite Hertz Deal Haziness, Nio Investors Take Setback In Their Stride, Volkswagen's Diess Calls For 'Revolution' To Take On Competition

 Lucid Moves Swiftly: Lucid Group, Inc. (NASDAQ: LCID), which handed over deliveries of its first Lucid Air Dream Edition cars to its customers last weekend, announced its newest retail location – the Lucid Studio at Tysons Corner Center in the Washington, DC, Metro Area.
 The new Studio will open its doors to the public on Saturday.

-Fisker Appeases Street With Reiterating Guidance For Production Start Time: Pre-revenue EV maker Fisker, Inc. (NYSE: FSR) reported a third-quarter loss that was wider than expected.
+Fisker Appeases Street With Reiterated Guidance For Production Start Time: Pre-revenue EV maker Fisker, Inc. (NYSE: FSR) reported a third-quarter loss that was wider than expected.
 The stock, however, reacted positively as the company confirmed the Nov.
 2022 production start time of its Ocean SUV.

 The company also announced a partnership with Tesla battery supplier CATL to procure lithium iron phosphate batteries.